Graduates of the Graphic Design Program get to work when they leave us. We concentrate on skills for immediate entry into the job market.

 - Advertising agencies: developing strategy and creating concepts which will be implemented across print and interactive advertising media.
 Designing ads, layouts and presentations, preparing comps for production, creating and maintaining print, web and interactive media campaigns.
 Work with other creatives including writers, designers and art directors.

 - Retail, corporate, and in–house design departments: preparing presentations, designing projects and developing illustrations for print and online media, creating, developing and maintaining web and interactive media presentations, working with other creatives including writers, art directors and preparing comps for production.

 - Newspaper, magazine, and book publishing environments: designing and production on a variety of print, online and electronic media including, but not limited to print ads, web banners, interactive ads, layout of articles, books, book covers, online magazines and e–publications.
 Collaborate with other creators including writers, designers and art directors.

 - Design studios: developing strategy and creating concepts which will be implemented across print and interactive media.
 Work often includes creating corporate logos, building brands for companies, annual reports, and packaging, developing and maintaining print, web and interactive media presentations, and designing layouts for presentation and production.

 - Freelance design, illustration and/or interactive media development for a variety of clients including advertising agencies, design firms, corporations, broadcast media, printing companies and other area businesses.

 Associate of Applied Science (A.A.S.)
 Degree, 120 Credits

 - No Part–Time Option

 - AAS Degree

-Information sessions are conducted each quarter so students interested in this program can meet faculty and learn more about the program.
-Please call 206.934.3830 for a schedule of information sessions for this program.
+The Seattle Central Creative Academy holds open house once each quarter so students interested in this program can visit the studios, meet faculty and current students, and learn more about the program.
+Please call 206.934.3830 for dates and times or visit the Creative Academy website.